In-depth: PostHog vs GrowthBook

 Platform

 Both PostHog and GrowthBook have the infrastructure to use flags and experiments effectively with your current app.
-PostHog has a wider range of product and data tools built in, while GrowthBook relies on third-party integrations
+PostHog has a wider range of dev tools built in, while GrowthBook relies on third-party integrations

 Feature flags